Barbara Erickson and Teresa Black, Dining Services Director

 Black was already the dining director of the Concordia Life Plan when Barbara moved in.

-They didn’t recognize each other for a couple of years, but they got reacquainted at the right time.
+They didn’t recognize each other for a couple of years, but they got reacquainted at the right time at the independent living, assisted living and memory care community.

 “I was thrilled,” says Erickson.
 “I couldn’t believe it.”